Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - With every account you can create an active directory
 - you can create usernames, you can attach users to groups and roles
 - You can also create groups- a group is a collection of groups
-- You can register a custom domain name in Azure
+- You can register a custom domain name in Azure to create users
+- Azure Active Directory licensing